3urobeat/arduino-resource-monitor/README.md

   You need 4 cables to connect the display to the Arduino.
 - Optional: Backlight Switch ([Amazon](https://www.amazon.com/s?k=breadboard+mini+toggle+slide+switch))
   This allows you to toggle on/off the display backlight.
 You need 2 more jumper cables!
-- Optional: Mini USB cable, if not delivered with the Arduino Nano
+- Optional: USB cable, if not delivered with the Arduino Nano
 - Optional: Some sort of case to house the Arduino & Display in

 Combined this should cost $20-$30.